CARBETH & GOVAN- renewing resistance

 We are walking the last hours now.

-A walk that became a living community: helping and being helped, sharing / hearing voices and experiences - whether fellow walkers, or those we meet, including eagles, salmon, rainbows, mushrooms, trees, minke wales.
+A walk that became a living community with fellow walkers and those we meet, including eagles, salmon, rainbows, mushrooms, trees, crows and minke wales.

-Talking with Jay about our having entered mythic time.
-It feels like we’ve opened a gap, found a thread that can pull a string that can pull a rope.
-How do we continue and deepen this?
+The walk felt like we entered mythic time, like we opened a gap, found a thread that can pull a string that can pull a rope.
+Can we continue and deepen this?
+Or is it a fleeting moment, soon gone?

-Walking on towards Govan, and then the extraordinary 9th century Viking tombstones in Govan parish church.
-They are arched like the salmon were, leaping into the next life.
+We walk on towards Govan, and the extraordinary 9th century Viking tombstones in Govan old parish church: arched like the salmon were, leaping into the next life.

-At the same time, there is something about being contained in the stone of old Govan parish church that feels like it cuts me off from the earth, from the fundamental of underlying equality.
+At the same time, the stone of the church seems to cut me off from the earth, from underlying equality.

 Each beginning from our own place in our own way for our own reason.

-There was that ending at Govan old parish church, that itself ended with a circle of Auld Lang Syne that outflanked the lines of chairs, and then Kipchumba wanting me to take his photo with Gabs, Skye and Bec, and an Indian woman insisting on taking my phone so I could be in the picture, then so many walkers being pulled in, or piling in, until maybe all walkers who were there that evening were in it.
-Then there was throwing October 7th birthday boy Manu in the air, and the ending after that that was 18 of us walkers round for an ‘empty’ at Annie’s - Annie of the wonderful smiling eyes, 73, and a kindred fighting spirit.
+There was that ending at the old parish church, that itself ended with Jack proposing a circle that swiftly turned into Auld Lang Syne.
+A circle that fulfilled or outflanked the lines of chairs.
+And then Kipchumba wanting me to take his photo with Gabs, Skye and Beck, and an Indian woman insisting on taking my phone so I could be in it too.
+Then so many walkers being pulled in, or piling in, until maybe all walkers who were there that evening were in it.
+Then there was throwing birthday boy Manu in the air, and the ending after that that was 18 of us walkers round for an ‘empty’ at Annie’s - Annie of the wonderful smiling eyes, 73, and a kindred fighting spirit.

-And I am crying, sobbing, for him, for Eva, for Eva missing these last few days to - quite rightly - be with him, and for the fact I have so missed her being here.
-I have walked many times alone these last few days because - I now realise - I’m walking with her, missing her presence, her perspective, all the skills she’s developed and insight she’s gained - not just through what she’s been naturally given, but maybe much more crucially what she’s learned about how to make groups safe enough for everyone to speak in, everyone to be equally valued in, everyone (and therefore our ‘we’ nature) to be heard.
-The pearl of wisdom of inclusivity, grown from the grit of feeling excluded, alone, unable to feel at home in groups.
+Eva missed the last few days of the walk to be with him, and I have missed her and the insight she’s gained - including through what she’s learned about how to make groups safe enough for everyone to speak in, everyone to be equally valued in, everyone (and therefore our ‘we’ nature) to be heard.
+The pearl of wisdom of inclusivity, grown from the grit of her earlier feelings of being excluded, alone, unable to feel at home in groups.

 There was the ending that was walking down the Kelvin river to the Botanics and then to the Clyde, gathering people and banners as we walked.

 There was the ending that was the circle at the Botanics.
-And my son Blue turning up on his mum’s bike out of nowhere.
-His presence making me so happy - that totally full of joy feeling that means one’s existence could stop and that would be fine.
-We make a circle holding hands. and he is standing beside me holding my hand.
-Happiness.
+And my son Blue turning up out of nowhere.
+His presence filling me with joy, and standing beside me as we all make a circle holding hands.

 “I so hoped I'd be able to do this last part of the walk with you, but we're still waiting to hear from the doctors about my dad who's remains very ill, and I can't leave without getting some sense of what their next steps will be.
 So I just wanted to send a very short reflection on the walk, if there's a moment to share it.